mia-platform/documentation/docs/development_suite/api-console/api-design/esponi_api.md

 This card is equipped with a flag that, if you are enabled, allows to force the endpoint that you are editing to pass through the Microservice Gateway:

 !!!
-Warning:
+Warning
 If your project has the microservice-gateway disabled, this configuration is skipped.

 !!!
-Warning:
+Warning
 The microservice gateway service performs some checks on the content-type header:

 * **Request**: If your endpoint uses content-type: *application/json* in requests, check      "Support only JSON format" on request, otherwise uncheck it.
 If this is unchecked, you won't be able to access the request body from decorators, if set.

 * **Response**: If your endpoint uses content-type: *application/json* in response, check "Support only JSON format" on response, otherwise uncheck it.
 If this is unchecked, you won't be able to access the response body from the POST decorators, if set.

 ## Expose an API